DerrickLamers/grblwiki/Grbl-v1.1-Interface.md

     - A soft-reset commanded clears the last status report query.

     - When Grbl throws a critical alarm from a limit violation.
-A soft-reset is required to resume operation.
+A soft reset is required to resume operation.

     - During a homing cycle.

 - **Message Construction:**

-  - A message is a single line of ascii text, completed by a carriage return and line feed.
+  - A message is a single line of ASCII text, completed by a carriage return and line feed.

   - `< >` Chevrons uniquely enclose reports to indicate message type.